B.C.C Beauty Lightmatic SP [1963]

 Postscript

-Beauty Camera development had fallen behind to the extent that their Lightmatic SP had little chance of competing.
-According to JCII records, there were 170 Japanese companies in 1954, when the JCII was established.
+Some Internet commentators (the type who prefer guesses to facts) have speculated that the Beauty Camera Company became bankrupt in 1963, but I think it is more likely that they simply couldn't keep up with competitors, and opted to revert to their origins as a shop.
+According to JCII records, there were 170 Japanese companies in 1954 when the JCII was established.
 In 1984, only 11 of those remained in business (all dates and figures quoted from "the Evolution of the Japanese Camera").

 Figure 1: front, back, top and bottom views of a Lightmatic SP.